aahmed70/aahmed70.github.io/README.md

 # aahmed70.github.io
-Midterm 1 Project for Stats 385
+Midterm 1 Project for Stats 385.
+It consist of a personal website using Rblogdown.